 "We were very happy here," Leo Conway recounted in his presentation to council.
 "But then the mayor told me, 'Pat has to go!'
 That was it."

-Page 2 of 2 - Mr. Conway, a retired magistrate, acknowledged that his son "did wrong" but insisted "he wouldn't hurt anybody."
+Mr. Conway, a retired magistrate, acknowledged that his son "did wrong" but insisted "he wouldn't hurt anybody."
 He complained that his son's constitutional rights were violated and his family was disparaged in the process of being evicted from their Carbondale residence.
 He also stated that if the city's ordinance was not revised, he would file a civil rights lawsuit against the city, arguing that case law "is on our side."

 Thus, council approved the amendment to the ordinance last week, which would allow Patrick Conway and all other sex offenders deemed "non-violent" to reside in the city without restriction.